SpaceHunterInf/SpaceHunterInf.github.io/_posts/2025-04-14-diffusion-language-models.md

     Figure 5.
 The framework of GENIE.
 Source sequence is encoded as the condition of the transformer DLM through cross attention.
 DLM restores the randomly initial Gaussian noise to the output text through the iterative denoising and grounding process (Image source: <a href="https://arxiv.org/pdf/2212.11685">Lin et al., 2022</a>)
 </div>

-Notably, GENIE doesn't use infilling as the default sequence-to-sequence generation method.
-Instead, it is using a more Encoder-Decoder approach (yes, like BART or T5), which is another analogues of classifier-free guidance.
-Similar rounding techniques is applied, they are using an effective KNN algorithm to retreive closets word embedding of each token during reverse sampling and apply rounding to the closest learnt word embedding.
+Notably, GENIE doesn't use infilling as its default sequence-to-sequence generation method.
+Instead, it follows more of an **Encoder-Decoder** approach (yep, think BART or T5) — which is actually another form of **classifier-free guidance**.
+The input is fed to the diffusion model, a transformer in this case, as cross-attention targets.
+Similar rounding techniques are applied here too: GENIE uses an efficient **KNN (k-nearest neighbors) algorithm** to retrieve the closest word embedding for each token during reverse sampling, then rounds to the nearest learned word embedding.
+This rounding step helps map noisy continuous vectors back to valid discrete tokens more effectively — though, as always, there's still room for improvement!

-##### **2. Higher-level Embeddings**
+##### **2. Higher-Level Embeddings**

-To tackle this **rounding error** of translating predicted word-embeddings to discrete tokens, attempts have been made to bring diffusion to high-level semantic latent space (e.g., sentences, paragraphs).
-The diffusion will predict some latent representation of a piece of text, and a separate autoregressive decoder is used for decoding the representation back to text.
-We use the work of Lovelace et al., Latent Diffusion For Language Generation ([LD4LG](https://arxiv.org/abs/2212.09462)) as an example to explain the concept.
+To address the **rounding error** problem when translating predicted word embeddings back to discrete tokens, researchers have explored bringing diffusion into a **higher-level semantic latent space** — like at the sentence or paragraph level.
+In this setup, the diffusion model doesn’t operate directly on word embeddings.
+Instead, it predicts a latent representation of an entire piece of text.
+Then, a separate **autoregressive decoder** is used to decode that latent into natural language.
+One representative example is the work by Lovelace et al., **Latent Diffusion for Language Generation** ([LD4LG](https://arxiv.org/abs/2212.09462)).
+We’ll use this to walk through how the concept works.

 <div class="row mt-2">
     <div class="col-sm-10 col-md-8 mt-4 mt-md-0 mx-auto">